 Such a list contains likely personal information.
 You should verify whether the requester is authorized to receive the information before sharing the information.
 Once you have verified, ensure the information is sent in a secure manner, for example using a password-protected file.
 Also ensure that the file is sent to the correct recipient.
 According to local privacy laws and policies, additional requirements may apply.
-Contact a member of the Corporate Privacy team in the Global Law and Compliance Department for advice.
+Contact your Privacy Office contact or a member of the Global Law and Compliance Department for advice.

-See the Global Data Privacy Policy for more information
+See the Data Privacy Commitments for more information